skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 ~~~
 Khajiitearsshow (if you choose)
 NoDragonLods
+HighPolyHead-RaceMenuPatcher
+HighPolyHeadVampireFix
+MortalEnemies
+SynSetESL
 ~~~

 Select the icon on the bottom left to run the patchers

-Exit out of Synthesis after the patchers complete
+Exit out of Synthesis after the patchers complete.

 Create a new mod from the Overwrite and name it `Synthesis - Output`. \\
 (It should contain Synthesis.esp and SKSE/Plugins/Experience.)

-Flag the generated Synthesis.esp as ESL.

 # Bodyslide

 Run Bodyslide from MO2.
+You may have to select the Skyrim Special Edition directory manually (Stock Game/Data).

 Towards the top right corner, click on the magnifying glass and select 'Choose groups…'